A manufactured home remodel entryway that went from ugly and outdated to simple and functional to create a simple farmhouse style entryway.

 One of the most challenging space in our home to decorate is the entryway.
 Partly, because we don’t have a designated entryway.
-The front door open straight up into the living room and we have a very long wall that spans this space.
-However, I think I have finally found the solution, at least for now.
+The front door opens straight up into the living room and we have a very long wall that spans this space.

 After we tore the carpets out, we painted the floors with floor paint and lived with that for quite some time.
 We also used shiplap on the walls to give it more of a farmhouse feel.
 You can tell in the above photo how the door opens right up into our family room and just how long that wall is.
 Not a pretty photo but it was progress from what we started with.
 Then we started adding hardwood flooring and the space has slowly transformed into one that I love.

 Farmhouse Style Entryway

 I crave and love a very simple style of decorating.
 Our family of six often has company and a couch and loveseat simply do not provide enough seating.
 So, I began searching local for sale sites and found these wing-back chairs that had a great shape but they were in desperate need of a makeover.
 It took hours of work but I finally finished one of the wing-back chairs.
 I loved the way it turned out but I ended up wanting a lighter color of fabric so that the wood on the chair would really stand out.
 Are you ready for the after?

 Simple and Functional Farmhouse Entryway

 I shopped our home and brought in an antique dresser that doubles as storage.
 The wingback chairs provide the extra seating that we often need and add an element of farmhouse style seating.
 You can see the wing back chair makeover HERE.

 This area almost feels complete to me.
 I still want to add a narrow long rug and possibly remove the chalkboard to add a few vintage photos.
 We also still need to add trim.
 For now, this space is one that I really love and enjoy.
 I am super happy that with just some creativity and great finds this space has turned out to be a simple farmhouse entry that I can enjoy.